mavrikis-kostas/go-training/README.md

 The documentation is built with [MkDocs](https://www.mkdocs.org/) using the Material theme.
 To view the documentation:

-1. Install Python, MkDocs and the Material theme:
+1. Install Python, MkDocs, and the Material theme:
    ```
    brew install pyenv
    pyenv install 3.13.2 && pyenv global 3.13.2